home | donate | contact us

 Kevin Sorbo, Actor

-Popular television and film star Kevin Sorbo has headlined several feature films, and is well-known for his roles on the television series "Hercules" and "Andromeda."
+Popular television and film star Kevin Sorbo has headlined several feature films and is well-known for his roles on the television series "Hercules" and "Andromeda."
 A national spokesperson for the Afterschool Alliance since 2005, Sorbo has livened up numerous afterschool events, especially as emcee of the Washington, D.C.
-Afterschool for All Challenge, where afterschool leaders meet Members of Congress.
+Afterschool for All Challenge, where afterschool leaders meet members of Congress.

 On acting for afterschool: "Every young person deserves a safe place to go after school, where they have opportunities to learn, be engaged with positive role models and become more physically active."